-The Bob Dylan Archive, comprised of more than 6,000 items spanning nearly the entire length of his career, was acquired by the George Kaiser Family Foundation and The University of Tulsa and will be housed at TU’s Helmerich Center for American Research.
-The materials – nearly all of which have never been viewed or accessed by outside parties – will be made available to scholars and curated for public exhibitions in the near future.
+The Bob Dylan Archive, comprised of more than 6,000 items spanning nearly the entire length of his career, was acquired by the George Kaiser Family Foundation and The University of Tulsa and is housed at TU’s Helmerich Center for American Research.
+The materials – nearly all of which have never been viewed or accessed by outside parties – are available to scholars and will soon be curated for public exhibitions in the near future.

 An intimate perspective of the artist’s working process can be evidenced in a vast assortment of handwritten song lyrics.
 Beginning with songs on the 1964 album Another Side of Bob Dylan, much of the material is heavily revised, annotated and often includes omitted material.
 Highlights include various drafts of many of Dylan’s creations along with a raft of lesser known song lyrics and fragments.

 The collection also includes essays, poems, liner notes, correspondence, autobiographical bits and philosophical musings.

 Many of these are associated with Dylan’s mid-1960s efforts while others trace the artist’s work, changing attitudes and personal activity.
 Another major section of the archive contains notebooks and correspondence.
 Recording session reports, contracts, sheet music of Dylan’s songs and scores of photographs also populate the collection.

 Astoundingly, master tapes of the artist’s entire musical catalog as well as hundreds of hours of film and video material are in the collection, as well as the film originals of Murray Lerner’s Festival!
 (1965), D. A. Pennebaker’s Don’t Look Back (1967), Dylan’s (with Howard Alk and Pennebaker) Eat the Document (1971), Dylan and Alk’s Renaldo & Clara (1978), Martin Scorsese’s Bob Dylan: No Direction Home (2006) and a host of music shorts and videos.